Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

 - Web developer – depends on the developer’s experience, but the average hourly cost is $15 to $28.
 If you pick a web design service from an agency, prices range from $399 to $999.

-- Support and maintenance – WPBuffs offers WordPress maintenance services ranging from $56/month to $164/month.
+- Support and maintenance – WPBuffs offers WordPress maintenance services ranging from $66/month to $373/month when billed annually.

 Now you have all the elements necessary to calculate the costs of creating a WordPress website.
 Good luck.